kyren/piccolo/README.md

 The VM in `deimos` is thus written in what is called "stackless" or "trampoline" style.
-It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can do one of three things:
+It does not rely on the rust stack for Lua -> Rust and Rust -> Lua nesting, instead callbacks can do one of the following things

   * Return results immediately as a fast path.
+  * Return a function (either Rust or Lua) to tail call, and an optional continuation function.
+The function will be called as normal, and after finishing, the results of this function (either success or failure) will be passed to the continuation, which can then itself do any of the three things that any callback can do, return immediately, schedule a sequence, or do yet another tail call.
+  * Yield results with an optional continuation function to call after the coroutine is resumed.
   * Return a type implementing a trait called `Sequence`, which the VM will drive to completion, similar to how `Future` works.
 In between `Sequence::step` calls, the VM can return from `mutate` and drive garbage collection.
-  * Return a function (either Rust or Lua) to tail call, and a continuation.
-The function will be called as normal, and after finishing, the results of this function (either success or failure) will be passed to the continuation, which can then itself do any of the three things that any callback can do, return immediately, schedule a sequence, or do yet another tail call.

 For example, it is of course possible for Lua to call a Rust callback, which then in turn creates a new Lua coroutine and runs it.
 In order to do so, a